Organic wine

 The Magic of the Harvest: A Family and Epicurean Ritual

-Each year, as harvest time approaches, the vineyard becomes the stage for an ancestral ritual, orchestrated with love and precision.
-Far from noisy machines, the grape harvest is a labor of love, shared among family and friends, where each cluster is picked by hand.
-The crucial date isn’t decided lightly; it’s whispered in the final days, the result of carefully listening to the vineyard.
-I sample the grapes three times, scrutinizing the fruit’s secret: the future alcohol content, the balance of tartaric acid, and the pH, all clues to harvesting the grapes at their peak.
+Every year, as harvest time approaches, the vineyard becomes the stage for an ancestral ritual, orchestrated with love and precision.
+Far from the roar of machines, our harvest is a labor of the heart, shared between family and friends, where every cluster is hand-picked.
+The date is crucial and never chosen lightly; it is whispered in the final days, the result of listening closely to the vines.
+Three times, I take samples, searching for the fruit’s secrets: the potential alcohol level, the balance of tartaric acid, and the pH—all vital clues to picking the grapes at their absolute peak.

 Then comes the big day, a true celebration.
-The good humor and ardor of the pickers fill the rows from dawn, interrupted only by a comforting morning snack, enjoyed outdoors.
-Lunch, eaten among the vines, is a suspended moment where simple flavors mingle with the satisfaction of a job well done.
-When the sun sets and the bins are full, the celebration continues.
-In the evening, around a generous table, we raise our glasses of good Beaujolais, our voices united in song, celebrating the land and the fruit of our efforts together, in the most beautiful of traditions.
-It’s a day etched in our memories, an unbreakable bond with the vine and the art of living.
+From dawn, the good humor and energy of the pickers bring the rows to life, interrupted only by the comfort of a morning snack enjoyed in the fresh air.
+Lunch, shared among the vines, is a moment suspended in time, where simple flavors mingle with the satisfaction of hard work.
+As the sun sets and the bins are full, the festivities continue.
+In the evening, around a generous table, we raise our glasses of fine Beaujolais, our voices joining in song, celebrating the earth and the fruits of our labor in the finest of traditions.
+It is a day etched in our memories, an unbreakable bond with the vine and the art of living.